nassim124/TAAJAxRS/README.md

 # Task 1

-Using this example, select an example of RestServices.
+Using this example, select an example of RestServices you could build.

+You can have three choices.

 1. You can re-implement [swapi](https://swapi.co/)

-2. You can provide a rest access to the [Borg calendar](https://github.com/mikeberger/borg_calendar)
+2. You can provide a rest access within the [Borg calendar](https://github.com/mikeberger/borg_calendar).
+In this case, you need to install the lombok tool for your IDE [](https://projectlombok.org/).

 3. you can provide you own Rest API for your tweeter account (http://twitter4j.org/en/index.html)[http://twitter4j.org/en/index.html].

-The goal is to get a clean CRUD API for you a business layer that allows to interact with your application using retful services.
+The goal is to design a clean CRUD API fo a business layer that allows to interact with your application using retful services.

-Maxime provides a complete example with an integration with JPA. https://github.com/maxleiko/taa-jpa.
+Maxime provides a complete example with an integration with JPA. https://github.com/maxleiko/taa-jpa if require.

 # Task 2.